 By Jim Walton, CEO, Brand Acceleration, Inc.

 Anyone in the economic development industry knows that site location consultants are the royalty of the industry.
 They typically control, or at least influence, the largest jobs projects.
 Economic development organizations (EDOs) court them every day.
 Admittedly, I’m a bit envious.
 Communities fly them in, take them fishing, hunting, to ball games, playing video games with the different characters in overwatch, and to countless other cool activities.
 They give them stuff and even pay them to show up.
 I want to be one of them!
 Who wouldn’t?
-If you really like to play over watch but need help with your skill rating then check out these characters in premium Overwatch boosting services.

 One problem is that I’m not qualified.
 I don’t have the knowledge or experience.
 I suppose I could fake it by simply adding “Site Location Consultant” to my title.
 I imagine there are community leaders out there who would fall for it, even though I have never worked a jobs project in my life.
 I wonder if they would even ask.
 When Brand Acceleration works with a community on its marketing efforts, we always go on a discovery visit, very much like a site visit conducted by a consultant, but that still doesn’t qualify us, if you want to promote your private label you need to establish your brand and do an effort on the marketing.

 Why not go for it?